 The Business of Stormwater Regulation and Compliance

-Join us online for Oregon’s leading stormwater conference!
+Join us for Oregon’s leading stormwater management conference!

-This signature annual event, hosted online this year, convenes regulated companies, solution providers, and government agencies to explore the most current topics, best practices and cost-effective solutions in stormwater management.
+This signature annual event convenes regulated companies, solution providers, and government agencies to explore current topics, best practices, and the most effective solutions in stormwater management.

-Attendees can participate in all sessions presented, earn CEUs, and network with stakeholders working in the stormwater sector.
-Also featuring a digital trade show, where the region’s top service and technical stormwater solution providers will be available with engaging demonstrations and information about their products and services.
+Attendees can earn CEUs and network with stakeholders working in the stormwater sector.
+Also featuring a trade show where the region’s top service and technical stormwater solution providers will be available with information about their products and services.

 The educational sessions cover basic and advanced topics in the areas of: